-And if you’re looking for more sweet treats that happen to be a little bit healthier too, like this one, or these… be sure to check out the recipe section of my website to find more goodies that won’t completely derail all of your efforts from the rest of the year.
+And if you're looking for more sweet treats that happen to be a little bit healthier too, be sure to get my FREE healthified sweets + desserts recipe ebook.
+It's full of recipes like this one that won't completely derail all of your efforts from the rest of the year.

 I wish you and yours a very happy, healthy and joy-filled holiday.
 See you in the new year!

 Preheat oven to 350° and line a baking sheet with parchment paper.

 Combine dry ingredients (almond flour, salt, baking soda) in a medium bowl.

 Whisk together wet ingredients in a small bowl (coconut oil, honey, vanilla, almond milk).

 Fill a tablespoon measure with batter and press down to form a half-circle.
 Tap batter out onto baking sheet and lightly press down in the center.

 Bake 10-11 minutes until bottoms just start to turn born.